Skip to main content

 To notate a slide, use an inclined line connecting the two notes.
 The direction of the line indicates the slide direction: up (from a lower to a higher note) or down (from a higher to a lower note).

-In My Guitar Tabs, you can add a slide by pressing the slide marking button from the Markings Keyboard, the Markings Shortcuts Bar, or the Markings suggestions.
+In My Guitar Tabs, you can add a slide by pressing the slide marking button from the Markings Keyboard, the Marking Shortcuts Bar, or the Markings suggestions.
 The app will automatically add the appropriate inclination based on the adjacent notes.

 Vibrato